 'How come Mary Ann wasn’t accounted for?'
 Grieving family of Gastown fire victim left with unanswered questions

-Misty Fredericks is still coming to terms with the fact that someone she knew and loved was found in the wreckage of the Winters Hotel 11 days after the fire that tore through the building in Vancouver's Gastown neighbourhood.
+Misty Fredericks is still coming to terms with the fact that her auntie was found in the wreckage of the Winters Hotel 11 days after the fire that tore through the building in Vancouver's Gastown neighbourhood.

 "She lived and worked and helped people in the community for the rest of her life," Fredericks says.
 "And she was an exceptional mom because she has a son who requires assisted living, and so they lived together for his whole life.”